British Columbia | 2020 Edition

 A message from the artist

-As part of our commitment to reconciliation with Indigenous communities, TELUS wants to support the cultural and artistic practices of Indigenous Peoples.
-In doing so, we must be aware of the historical role corporations have played in misappropriating Indigenous culture and art.
-We have an obligation and responsibility to ensure that TELUS’ use of Indigenous art in our spaces is respectful of Indigenous voices.
-To this end, we collaborated with Tyson on the intent, context and manner of the art used within this document to ensure he retained full intellectual property and control of his creations.
+We are committed to supporting the artistic practices of Indigenous Peoples, while being mindful of the historic role organizations have played in the misappropriation of Indigenous art and culture.
+We have an obligation and responsibility to ensure that TELUS’ use of Indigenous art in our digital and physical spaces is respectful of Indigenous artists.
+To this end we collaborated with Marissa Nahanee (Míkw’achi7m) on the intent, context and manner of the art showcased in this report to ensure Marissa retained full intellectual property and control over her work.
+We are excited to share Marissa’s artwork with you and encourage you to learn more about how you can appropriately support Indigenous artists like Marissa.